nshou/elasticsearch-kibana/README.md

 ## Elasticsearch and Kibana in one container

-Simple and lightweight docker image to run Elasticsearch and Kibana.
+Simple and lightweight docker image for previewing Elasticsearch and Kibana.

 ### Usage